dtauritz/NC-LAB/eppsea/papers/README.md

 The 'thesis' directory contains the PDF and source for the Master's Thesis submitted to Missouri S&T for the project.
 The 'thesis_slides' contains PDF and source for the slides presented at the thesis defence.

 The 'GECCO2019' directory contains the PDF and source files for the paper to be submitted to GECCO 2019.

+The 'GECCO2019_poster' directory contains the PDF and source files for the poster paper to be submitted to GECCO 2019.

+The 'GECCO2019_ECADA' directory contains the PDF and source files for the paper to be submitted to the ECADA workshop at GECCO 2019.